Grunet/openfeature-for-denodeploy/README.md

 });
 ```

-The 2nd parameter in the function call is the default value to use if something
+The 2nd parameter in the function call is the default value to return if
-goes wrong with the library's evaluation.
-The 3rd parameter is a context object
+something goes wrong with the library's evaluation.
+The 3rd parameter is a
-that will be evaluated against the flag definitions' attribute targeting rules
+context object that will be evaluated against the flag definitions' attribute
-for matches.
+targeting rules for matches.